Tim Cook: Personal life

 Cook is a fitness enthusiast and enjoys hiking, cycling, and going to the gym.
 He is known for being solitary, using an off-campus fitness center for privacy, and little is publicly shared about his personal life.
 He explained in October 2014 that he has sought to achieve a "basic level of privacy".
 Cook was misdiagnosed with multiple sclerosis in 1996, an incident he said made him "see the world in a different way".
 He has since taken part in charity fundraising, such as cycle races to raise money for the disease.
 He later told the Auburn alumni magazine that his symptoms came from "lugging a lot of incredibly heavy luggage around".

 Cook has said that in 2009 he offered a portion of his liver to Jobs, as they shared a rare blood type.
 Cook said that Jobs responded by yelling, "I'll never let you do that.
 I'll never do that."
 While delivering the 2010 commencement speech at Auburn, Cook emphasized the importance of intuition during significant decision-making processes, and explained that preparation and hard work are also necessary to execute on intuition.
+In 2015, Cook was named to Duke University's board of trustees for a six-year term.
+He later delivered the university's commencement address in 2018.